-Convergence (Ministry/Department): Mahatma Gandhi NREGS and Scheme under Blue Revolution Integrated Development and Management of Fisheries of Department of Animal Husbandry, Dairying & Fisheries (MoA& FW).
-Joint guidelines issued on 9th November 2017 vide letter number F. No. 27035/22/2016-FY (IV) explains the modalities of convergence and can be seen at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).
+It is a convergence of Mahatma Gandhi NREGS and Scheme under Blue Revolution Integrated Development and Management of then Fisheries of Department of Animal Husbandry, Dairying & Fisheries (MoA& FW).
+Joint guidelines issued on 9th November 2017 vide letter number F. No. 27035/22/2016-FY (IV), explain the modalities of convergence and can be seen at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).